 What to do for starting a bullet journal

 In my opinion, you don’t need a huge amount of supplies for starting your very first bullet journal.
 You will need to pick a notebook that fits your needs.
 A pen.
 (And you really don’t need a full collection of bullet journal pens to start!)
-And then I would very much recommend to watch this video made by the Bullet journal creator.
+And then I would very much recommend watching this video made by the Bullet journal creator.

 The best bullet journal notebook

 So, which notebook to pick for your bullet journal?
 Many people will say that the Leuchtturm 1917* is the best bullet journal notebook.
-I think, the most important reason for that is the fact that Leuchtturm offers dotted lines.
+I think the most important reason for that is the fact that Leuchtturm offers dotted lines.
 That gives you a lot of freedom in designing your pages and using different layouts.

 And since bullet journaling has been around for quite a while and has convinced millions of people of its effectiveness, by now there are also myriads of notebook variations available.